csc-training/gis-research-days-2022/intro_slides.md

 # Practicalities

 * who is this workshop for?
+YOU!
-* please interrupt ask lots of questions
+* please interrupt; ask lots of questions
 * shared notes, questions, polls on HackMD

 # HackMD